Open-CAS/ocf/README.md

 This by default will not copy OCF source files but create symbolic links to them, to avoid source duplication and allow for easy OCF code modification.
-If you prefer to copy OCF source files (e.g. you don't want to distribute whole OCF repository as your submodule), you can use following commands:
+If you prefer to copy OCF source files (e.g. you don't want to distribute whole OCF repository as your submodule) you can use following commands:

 ~~~{.sh}
 make -C $OCFDIF src O=$SRCDIR CMD=cp